Quantum-Accelerators/quacc/docs/dev/contributing.md

 - `gzip` large test files to save space.

-- Update the `CHANGELOG.md` file.

-## Changelog

-We keep a `CHANGELOG.md` file in the base directory of the quacc code.
-Before submitting your PR, be sure to update the `CHANGELOG.md` file under the "Unreleased" section with a brief description of your changes.
-The `CHANGELOG.md` file follows the [Keep a Changelog](https://keepachangelog.com) format.
+### New Recipes

+If contributing new recipes, please abide by the following guidelines:

+- Please mimic one of the other recipes as a general template for internal consistency.

+- Ensure that the first positional argument accepts `Atoms | dict` like all the other recipes.

+- Decorate your individual compute jobs with a `#!Python @job` decorator or your flow with a `#!Python @flow` decorator and name them accordingly.

-## Style Guidelines
+### Style

-In general, please try to keep the code style consistent when possible.
-There are two main things to consider:
+In general, please try to keep the code style consistent when possible, particularly:

-1. All Python code should be formatted with [isort](https://github.com/PyCQA/isort) and then [black](https://github.com/psf/black), although this will be corrected automatically when merged.

-2. Use NumPy-style Docstrings.
+1. Use NumPy-style Docstrings.

-3. Address any relevant style issues raised by the "Deepsource: Python" and "Sourcery" GitHub actions, if present.
+2. Address any relevant style issues raised by the "Deepsource: Python" and "Sourcery" GitHub actions, if present.

-4. Functions should be lowercase and with underscores.
-Classes should be in PascalCase and constructed using a `#!Python @dataclass` decorator where possible.
+3. All Python code should be formatted with [isort](https://github.com/PyCQA/isort) and then [black](https://github.com/psf/black), although this will be corrected automatically when merged.

 ## Unit Tests